iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ---
 ---

-**staging area** -is files that are going to be part of the next commit
+**staging area** -is files that are going to be part of the next commit.

 **PR** - stands for pull request..and this let you tell others what changes you've made in repository on GitHub.

 **Repository** -this is a directory or storage space where projects can live.

-**Merge** - this is integrating different branch into single master branch
+**Merge** - this is integrating different branch into single master branch.

 **NPM** - this stands for node package manager.

+**Dependencies** - this is specific library that maybe a given line of code depends on.